+Trump seems to rule out deeper US intervention in Syria

+WASHINGTON (AP) — President Donald Trump is appearing to rule out deeper American military intervention in Syria beyond retaliatory strikes if Syrian President Bashar Assad continues his assault on civilians with chemical weapons.

-Trump says U.S. not going to get involved in Syria
+“Are we going to get involved with Syria?
+No,” Trump told Fox Business News in an interview that aired Wednesday.

-His comments, aired Wednesday on Fox Business News, come less than a week after Trump ordered a retaliatory strike on Syria based on U.S. evidence that Syrian President Bashar Assad attacked civilians with chemical weapons.
+Trumps comments come less than a week after he ordered missile strikes on a Syrian airfield after U.S. evidence indicated that Assad killed civilians using the nerve agent sarin.

-Trump said, “when I saw that, I said we have to do something.”

-But he also appeared to rule out deeper involvement, saying: “Are we going to get involved with Syria?
-No.”
+White House spokesman Sean Spicer on Wednesday said that the president was not ruling out another attack on Syrian government installations if Assad continued to use chemical weapons against civilians.

 Most Read Stories